erniehs-zz/markup/README.md

   - take correctly structured json as the markup to apply
   - return correctly structured json as markup results
     - the original json supplied
-    - the markup "rules" fired
+    - the markup "rules" fired, in order (see below)
     - the markup rules evaluation

 for example,